 One other idea that readers have been successful with: Ask the neighbors.
 Their houses originally had the same fixtures as yours, and they may have old ones in their basements, from previous remodels — or they may be about to remodel.
 Also: Watch the curb!
 Yes!
 We have had examples of readers deciding they needed, say, an old pink toilet — and a few days later they spotted on out on a neighbor’s curb waiting for the garbage truck.
 SERIOUSLY!

 Tip: Another important reason to buy local is that you can be sure the color you are getting matches.
 There were many manufacturers back in the day — and their colors were all slightly different.
 If you buy locally, you can check the colors in person.

 The farther you get from home (craigslist, Re-Stores, or other local salvage places), the more expensive finding vintage bathroom fixtures is going to get.
 And that’s before you even have to think about shipping and crating.
 That’s because specialty places are likely to pick up only the best-of-the-best, and to do that, they also have overhead to cover.
-If you are on a serious search, though, you might also consider this list of potential sources.
-Two salvage places with online stock include:
+A few salvage places with online stock include:

 There are surely other salvage places that will deal with you online — start searching!